-“I help clients address their goals by guiding them to explore, sit with, express their thoughts and feelings, and identify skills that expand their options for communication and action.”
+“I help clients address their goals by guiding them to explore, sit with, and express their thoughts and feelings, and identify skills that expand their options for communication and action.”

 What was your path to becoming a therapist?